code-423n4/2021-11-unlock/README.md

 - [X] Any other Twitter handles we can/should tag in (e.g. organizers' personal accounts, etc.) : [@julien51](https://twitter.com/julien51)
 - [X] [Your Discord URI](https://discord.com/invite/Ah6ZEJyTDp)
 - [X] [Your website](https://unlock-protocol.com/)
-- [ ] Optional: Do you have any quirks, recurring themes, iconic tweets, community "secret handshake" stuff we could work in?
+- [NA] Optional: Do you have any quirks, recurring themes, iconic tweets, community "secret handshake" stuff we could work in?
 How do your people recognize each other, for example?
 - [X] Optional: your logo in Discord emoji format

 ---